fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/fortnite_l4d1&2/readme.md

 	3. Uploading files to server.
 		* Upload "models" and "sound" folder to content-server
-			* If you are l4d1, your-content-server.com/game/left4dead/models/ and your-content-server.com/game/left4dead/models/sound/
+			* If you are l4d1, your-content-server.com/game/left4dead/models/ and your-content-server.com/game/left4dead/sound/
-			* If you are l4d2, your-content-server.com/game/left4dead2/models/ and your-content-server.com/game/left4dead2/models/sound/
+			* If you are l4d2, your-content-server.com/game/left4dead2/models/ and your-content-server.com/game/left4dead2/sound/
-		* Upload "models" and "sound" folder to basic server. ("Left 4 Dead Dedicated Server\left4dead" or "Left 4 Dead 2 Dedicated Server\left4dead2" folder depending on your game)
+		* Upload "models" and "sound" folder to game server. ("Left 4 Dead Dedicated Server\left4dead" or "Left 4 Dead 2 Dedicated Server\left4dead2" folder depending on your game)
 		* Upload "models" and "sound" folder to your client's game folder (for test reasons).

 	4. Start the server and test